 Sharpening IMF analysis and policy advice

-In the wake of the 2011 Triennial Surveillance Review (TSR), the IMF has undertaken major initiatives to strengthen surveillance to respond to a more globalized and interconnected world.
-These initiatives include revamping the legal framework for surveillance to cover spillovers (how economic policies in one country can affect others), deepening analysis of risks and financial systems, stepping up assessments of members’ external positions, and responding more promptly to concerns of the membership.
+The IMF undertook major initiatives to strengthen surveillance to respond to a more globalized and interconnected world.
+These initiatives included revamping the legal framework for surveillance to cover spillovers (when economic policies in one country can affect others), deepening analysis of risks and financial systems, stepping up assessments of members’ external positions, and responding more promptly to concerns of the membership.

-Moreover, risk analysis has been enhanced, including by taking a cross-country perspective, and early warning exercises are being carried out jointly with the Financial Stability Board.
-Analyses on linkages between the real economy, the financial sector, and external stability are being strengthened.
-Work has also been done on mapping and understanding the implications of rising financial and trade interconnectedness for surveillance (including spillovers) and for lending to strengthen the global financial safety net.
+External Sector Reports that present a broad and multilaterally consistent analysis of the external sector for the world’s largest economies were introduced for annual discussion by the Executive Board.
+Moreover, risk analysis was enhanced, including by taking a cross-country perspective, including through an early-warning exercise carried out jointly with the Financial Stability Board.
+Analyses on linkages between the real economy, the financial sector, and external stability were also strengthened.
+Other work included mapping and understanding the implications of rising financial and trade interconnectedness for surveillance (including through spillover reports) and for lending to strengthen the global financial safety net.

-With more than 200 million people unemployed across the world, and income inequality on the rise in many countries, the Fund has set up an internal “Working Group on Jobs and Growth,” which has recommended steps to enhance the Fund’s effectiveness in helping member countries achieve their goals regarding growth, employment creation, and income distribution.
+With more than 200 million people unemployed across the world, and income inequality on the rise in many countries, the Fund set up an internal “Working Group on Jobs and Growth,” which recommended steps and provided guidance to enhance the Fund’s effectiveness in helping member countries achieve their growth, employment creation, and income distribution goals.

 Reform of IMF governance to better reflect the global economy